aravind-sadharani/chandraveena/src/pages/intro.md

 ### Aalap

-The Aalap in turn is performed in three parts, without any rhythmic accompaniment.
+The Aalap is performed without any rhythmic accompaniment.

-__Om Anantam Tvam Tarana Tarana Tvam Hari Narayana Om
+>Om Anantam Tvam Tarana Tarana Tvam Hari Narayana Om

-Often vocalists in Dhrupad use syllables like Ri Na Te Ta Ra Na etc, the abstract syllables used to sing Aalap.
-These syllables are derived from the Chant above also known as Vishnu Mantra.
-A combination of plucking finger strokes is used in Veena playing to simulate these syllables in the Instrumental form.
+Vocalists in Dhrupad often use syllables like Ri, Na, Te, Ta, Ra and Na, as abstract syllables to sing Aalap.
+These syllables are derived from the chant above known as the Vishnu Mantra.
+For instrumentalists, particularly Veena players, the practice is to use a combination of plucking and finger strokes to simulate these syllables.

+The Aalap is performed in three parts.

 1. The first part is again called **Aalap**.
-This is the free flowing exposition of a Raaga (Melody) within the framework of the Grammar of the Raaga, and the style of Dhrupad.
-Here, we explore different facets of the Raaga, the subtleties of every note and phrase, and use of different Alankars (embellishments) to effectively bring out emotions, all the while maintaining the purity of the structure. <mark> "Can be deleted, incorporated in the previous sentence more appropriately" The whole endeavour here is to be able to effectively emote.</mark>
+This is the free flowing exposition of a Raaga (Melody) within the Grammar of the Raaga, and the style of Dhrupad.
+Here, we explore different facets of the Raaga, the subtleties of every note and phrase, and use of different Alankars (embellishments) to effectively bring out emotions, all the while maintaining the purity of the structure.

-<mark>Insert video clip of Aalap.
-This explanation should be made a bit shorter.
-Specifically, "every possible Alankar" conveys the idea of mechanical combinations.
-Also, the aim to "effectively emote" is very universal and difficult to apply exclusively to Aalap.
-(Difficult to make it shorter)</mark>

-2. **Jod** is the second part of Aalap, where there is a sense of self-rhythm created built into the phrases.
+2. **Jod** is the second part of Aalap, where there is a sense of self-rhythm or pulse created which is built into the musical phrases.
 The self-rhythm is created by the appropriate use of the rhythm strings built in the instrument.

-<mark>Insert video clip of Jod.
-Also, instead of "self-rhythm", a better word might be "pulse".</mark>

 3. **Jhala** is the faster rhythmic section of the aalap.
 In this section, there is extensive use of the rhythm strings, creating a feeling of dancing movements.

-<mark>Insert video clip of Jhala.</mark>
+<div><you-tube videoid="ZfuYq35SIfo" endtime="60"></you-tube></div><br>

 ### Composition

 The composition is either a lyrical poetry (in case of vocal music) or a musical phrase (instrumental composition called Gat) created to a certain fixed rhythmic cycle.
 Some of the most common rhythmic cycles are Chautal (12 beats), Dhamaar (14 beats) and Tivra (7 beats).
 Here, we create different improvised rhythmic musical phrases within the framework of the Raaga, and repeatedly joining the main basic phrase, either over a single cycle or after multiple cycles.

-<mark>Insert video clip of Composition.</mark>

 ## Thanks for Listening!

-It has been a extraordinary journey for me, and it is very much an ongoing one!
+This has been quite a long introduction.
+If you have made it this far, I appreciate your patience.
+But even this is just a beginning - there is much much more to Dhrupad.
+It has been an extraordinary journey for me, and it is very much an ongoing one!
 Every day is an opportunity to improve, to be one with the musical form, and to be able to emote through the medium of music to you, my listeners.

-<div><you-tube videoid="NDDtGBdr5EY"></you-tube></div><br>

-## Place-holder

-Explanation of the video/audio clip.
+I hope you enjoyed the music.
+And do check out my complete performances from the Discography page.
+Thanks for listening!

 <notice-box>
+Browse the Discography

 <my-button to="/discography/">Listen More</my-button>